 From the Main Line to Bucks County to the home of divorce mediator Joe Dillon’s alma mater - Drexel University in Philadelphia, the Keystone State has shaped him both as a person and a divorce mediator.
 Having spent nearly 25 years living in and around PA.

 We enjoy practicing in PA as it’s not only where Joe spent a significant part of his life, but because it’s also a “mediation first” state.
 With private mediators like us, judges, and even many divorce lawyers recommending mediation first - because it works.

 Because as of 2017, 100% of our PA divorce mediation clients have come to agreement on all of the issues required to successfully complete their divorce.

-Therefore, we can say with absolute confidence that if you and your spouse are willing to mediate your Pennsylvania divorce with us, you’ll have an excellent chance at doing the same!
+Therefore, we're confident that if you and your spouse are willing to mediate your Pennsylvania divorce with us, you have an excellent chance of doing the same!

 In Pennsylvania, divorce mediation may be conducted privately or publicly, depending on whether you and your spouse choose to mediate first or hire attorneys first.

 If you take the preferred path and choose to mediate first, you would hire a private divorce mediation service like ours, typically before you file with the courts.

 Together we would identify, discuss, negotiate and resolve all of the issues surrounding your divorce privately, confidentially and without the use of attorneys, if you so choose.